 Carbon footprint

-In 2019, SSDC as part of the climate and ecological emergency pledged to be carbon neutral by 2030 and calculated its carbon footprint, the outcome of which set a year-on-year 10% carbon reduction target.
+In 2019, as part of the climate and ecological emergency, the former South Somerset District Council (SSDC) pledged to be carbon neutral by 2030 and calculated its carbon footprint.
+This resulted in setting a year-on-year 10% carbon reduction target.

 Decarbonising our energy